519.890.3832 [email protected]

 Ainslee Winter

-Visual Arts, Art Therapy
+Visual Arts, Art Therapy (Unavailable in 2024/25)

 “I see art as an important tool to enhance learning and offer a perspective to a person’s thoughts and emotions visually.
 Art can provide healing to overcome obstacles and bring communities together through education and cultural representation.”